shawn11ZX/RestExpress/README.md

 ---------------------------------------------------------------------------------------------------
 Release 0.10.0 - SNAPSHOT (in branch 'master')
-* **Breaking Change** Re-added GSON capability from version 0.8.2, making things a little more pluggable with RestExpress.setResponseProcessorFactory(ResponseProcessorFactory).
+* **Breaking Change** Re-added GSON capability from version 0.8.2, making things a little more pluggable with RestExpress.setSerializationProvider(SerializationProvider).
-  If you're using your own ResponseProcessor class, need to move the factory portion to a ResponseProcessorFactory implementor.
+  If you're using your own ResponseProcessor class, need to move the factory portion to a SerializationProvider implementor.
+DefaultSerializationProvider is the default.
+  GsonSerializationProvider is also available, but requires adding GSON to your pom file.

 Release 0.9.4 - 17 Jul 2013
 ---------------------------------------------------------------------------------------------------